tableau/connector-plugin-sdk/docs/ui.md

 The TCD file defines which UI elements display in the dialog.

-Here's an example of a TDC file:
+Here's an example of a TCD file:

 ```xml
 <connection-dialog class='postgres_odbc'>